isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 Based on our investigation, bp.1s was moderately and significantly correlated to age, and mildly but significantly correlated with bmi and cholesterol. bp.1d is also mildly but significantly correlated with bmi and cholesterol.
 However, vif values are within acceptable range. </br> </br>

 Due to the small sample size and relatively small proportion of participants who are diagnosed with diabetes (n = 60), the number of predictors we can expect to have is few.
 A general rule of thumb to avoid over fitting is to have at least 10 events or participants per variable.
-Therefore, backward elimination was applied to retain variables that have demonstrated a significant relationship with the outcome.
+Therefore, continuous cholesterol and bmi were selected as predictors instead of their categorical counterparts, whose levels are each considered a parameter.
+Furthermore, backward elimination was applied, retaining variables that have demonstrated a significant relationship with the outcome.
 A chi-square test helps to inform us which variables to eliminate.
 Although systolic blood pressure was insignificant, it was retained because of its known relationship with DM.

 ```
 model2 <- glm(data= diabetes, dm~ age + bp.1s + fh + bmi + chol, family = binomial(link = "logit"))